 As diverse as these options are, nearly all remote workers face the same challenges: feelings of isolation, a sense of distrust, and a lack of visibility into broader team objectives.

 When remote workers encountered a common workplace challenge, 84% said their concerns dragged on for more than a few days.
 Additionally, remote workers tend to feel more strongly that colleagues speak poorly of them behind their back when compared to on-site employees.
+Both of these are common disadvantages of remote work.

 Many reputable companies have been shying away from allowing their employees to work remotely: At Yahoo, Marissa Mayer infamously started the trend of revoking employee remote working privileges, which later spread to IBM and Reddit.
 They argue that the flexibility with working remotely comes at a cost: more direct collaboration and communication in and around the office.